Dynamics of Dissipative Nonlinear Systems: A Study via 2D CGLE by Contact Geometry: Contact Geometric Formulation for Complex Fields

 \subsection{Least Constraint Theorem and Complex Field Extension}

-Contact geometry is a mathematical framework that can be used to extend classical Hamiltonian mechanics to dissipative systems in which energy is not conserved \cite{ArnoldVI1989}.
-Unlike symplectic geometry applied in conservative systems \cite{Abraham1978}, contact geometry employs a contact manifold defined by a contact 1-form \(\Theta\) that satisfies the non-degeneracy condition \(\Theta\wedge (\dd\Theta)^{\wedge n}\neq 0\).
-This geometric structure naturally incorporates dissipation by allowing the system to evolve through extremal paths of a constraint function, rather than following conservative energy trajectories.
+Contact geometry is a mathematical framework for addressing challenges in classical Hamiltonian mechanics applied to dissipative systems in which energy is not conserved \cite{ArnoldVI1989, anold2010}.
+Unlike symplectic geometry, which applies to conservative systems \cite{Abraham1978}, contact geometry employs a contact manifold defined by a contact 1-form $\Theta$ that satisfies the non-degeneracy condition $\Theta\wedge (\dd\Theta)^{\wedge n}\neq 0$ \cite{ArnoldVI1989, anold2010}.
+This geometric structure naturally incorporates dissipation by allowing the system to evolve along extremal paths of a constraint function, rather than along conservative energy trajectories \cite{ZHONG2025117143}.